- Chart

 Volatility

-DBA's volatility is high due to the inherent volatility of agricultural commodity prices and futures contracts.
+DBA's volatility is inherently linked to the volatility of agricultural commodity prices, which can be influenced by numerous factors.

 Market Risk